When a Capable Mind Won’t Switch Off

 How do I stop overthinking and feel calm?

-You don’t need more effort.
+You don’t need more control.

-You need less self-abandonment.
+You need more safety.

 About the Author

 Nhlanhla Nene is a Well-being Coach, Mindvalley Certified Life Coach, and founder of Mindedjoy.
-With advanced training in narrative, personal, and corporate coaching—and a background as a Certified Global Management Accountant—he helps high-performing professionals bridge the achievement–fulfillment gap and build lives rooted in clarity, resilience, and meaning.
+With advanced training in narrative, personal, and corporate coaching—and a background as a Certified Global Management Accountant (ACMA, CGMA)—he helps high-performing professionals bridge the achievement–fulfillment gap and build lives rooted in clarity, resilience, and meaning.

 Leave a Comment